TheGhostboi64/pinguwebarchive/README.md

 Ruffle is a WIP project that makes website be able to run flash again, also known as an emulator. https://ruffle.rs

+I DO NOT OWN PINGU, FLASH, OR ANYTHING HERE.
+THIS PROJECT IS ONLY FOR PRESERVATION.

 # What will it include?

 Everything that was archived possible from the OG pingu website except the Japanese website.